Employment benefits and expenses

 To work out if you earned at a rate of £8,500 or more per year, you had to include the value of any benefits you received.
-So your actual ‘cash’ salary may have been beneath the threshold, but the value of benefits in kind could have meant you still failed the lower-paid employee test.
+So your actual ‘cash’ salary may have been beneath the threshold, but the value of benefits-in-kind could have meant you still failed the test of earning less than £8,500.
 Generally, in working out the £8,500 threshold, you added in benefits at their actual cost to the employer.

 Example (say for the tax year 2015/16)

-If you were a director of a company you could not normally be treated as a lower-paid employee, however much you earned.
+If you were a director of a company you could not normally be treated as meeting the under £8,500 per year test, however much you earned.
 There were exceptions for directors of charities and not-for-profit organisations though.